xinwenfu/VChat_CFG/README.md

     <img src="Images/ESAProp9.png">

 > [!IMPORTANT]
-> If a function has the `DECLSPEC_GUARD_SUPRESS` annotation then a special flag will be used in the bitmap to indicated the programmer never expects this function to be a target of a indirect call or jump instruction.
+> If a function has the `DECLSPEC_GUARD_SUPRESS` annotation, then a special flag will be used in the bitmap to indicate the programmer never expects this function to be a target of an indirect call or jump instruction.
 >
 > We would annotate a function in the following manner:
 > ```